M66B/FairEmail/FAQ.md

 <a name="faq13"></a>
 **(13) How does search on device/server work?**

-You can start searching for messages on sender (from), recipient (to, cc), subject, keywords or message text by using the magnify glass in the action bar of a folder.
+You can start searching for messages on sender (from), recipient (to, cc, bcc), subject, keywords or message text by using the magnify glass in the action bar of a folder.
 You can also search from any app by selecting *Search email* in the copy/paste popup menu.

 Searching in the unified inbox will search in all folders, searching in a folder will search in that folder only.